nullren/nullren.github.io/_posts/2018-07-27-category-theory-for-programmers-chapter-5.md

 What was not super clear was that a product on a partially ordered set is unique and only on posets are you able to call it **the** product.

+Also, in Category Theory for the Sciences, there was a slogan to help garner some intuition about coproducts:

+> Any time behavior is determined by cases, there is a coproduct
+> involved.

 1. Let \\(x,y \in \mathbf{C}\\) be terminal objects.
 Because \\(x\\)